 The weaker the president is, the less likely you are to get those tax cuts, and some of those premiums start coming out of the market.

-JOHN YANG: Investors sought refuge today in gold and the treasury market.
+Investors sought refuge today in gold and the treasury market.

 Army Private Chelsea Manning was released from prison today, after serving seven years of a 35-year sentence for giving thousands of secret documents to WikiLeaks.
 President Obama had granted her clemency.
 Manning posted a picture of her feet, captioned "First steps of freedom," after leaving Fort Leavenworth Prison in Kansas.
 The transgender soldier was known as Bradley Manning before transitioning while in prison.